ABC's of Portland State University | I

 Faculty members are covered by the State Insurance Fund for tort claims arising out of an alleged act or omission while acting within the scope of their employment.
 Employees are indemnified and defended by the State through this self-insurance program as long as the act giving rise to the claim was within the scope of their employment and was not malfeasance, misfeasance, or willful or wanton neglect of duty.

 OIT coordinates delivery and support of technology at PSU.
-Areas include: User Suport Services, Computer & Network Services, Information Systems, and Instruction and Research Services.
-The Office of the Executive Director is located in 445 Neuberger Hall.
-See also: OIT.
+Areas include: User Support Services, Computing Infrastructure Services, Information Solutions, Academic Research Computing and Instructional Technology Services.
+The Office of the CIO is located in the University Technology Services building.
+See also: OIT

 To support high standards of performance and professional development, faculty members holding indefinite tenure are normally reviewed every three years by a review committee generally composed of three persons.
 (All academic professional faculty are to receive annual performance reviews.)
 Reference: COLLECTIVE BARGAINING AGREEMENT/AAUP.